Aspen’s best hikes and cross-country ski trails

 Tom Blake

-The Tom Blake trail is a moderate trail that starts in an Aspen Grove and continues on the Snowmass ski hill.
-The Tom Blake trail can be easily accessed off of Owl Creek Road in Snowmass Village.
+The Tom Blake trail is a moderate trail that starts in Aspen Grove and continues on the Snowmass ski hill.
+The Tom Blake trail can be easily accessed off Owl Creek Road in Snowmass Village.
 The trail features views of the Aspen Groves, Snowmass Mountain, and the Roaring Fork Valley.
 Watch out for elk and other wildlife on this trail.

 Tiehack

-Tiehack Trail is located on Buttermilk Mountain and is a 3 mile out and back hike with plenty of scenic views.
+Tiehack Trail is located on Buttermilk Mountain and is a 3-mile out-and-back hike with plenty of scenic views.
 Grab a beer and lunch at the top while you enjoy views of the Maroon Bells.
 This is a great uphill hike for the entire family to enjoy.
 Just make sure to stretch before because it is steep!

 The Ditch Trail

 The Ditch Trail is located in Snowmass Village and is a short and sweet hike.
 This is the easiest hike in the Aspen Snowmass area, which makes it perfect for any age group.
-It is an out and back trail that is flat and mellow for about 1.7 miles.
+It is an out-and-back trail that is flat and mellow for about 1.7 miles.
 The end of the trail showcases views of Mount Daily.
 The hike travels through multiple ski runs so watch out for skiers!

 East of Aspen Trail